eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

  - `recipes/cellprofiler/LICENSE`: License file for the conda recipe.
  - `ExampleHuman`: An example dataset from the CellProfiler website.

 **Note: The recipe provided here only runs CellProfiler in headless and batch mode.
-If you need to run CellProfiler with a graphical user interface, please refer to the section "Run CellProfiler with GUI" at the bottom of this page.**
+If you need to run CellProfiler with a graphical user interface, please refer to the section [Run CellProfiler with GUI](#Run-CellProfiler-with-GUI) at the bottom of this page.**

 ## Steps